 The awardee should:

-2. have a CV that reflects that significant research productivity was achieved during the supervised higher degree program;
+- Evidence that significant research productivity was achieved during the nominee’s supervised higher degree program.

-3. have a CV that reflects particularly well on a short but productive post-MSc or post-PhD period at an Australian institution where ideally some level of individual initiative is evident in the direction of the research and the achievement of goals; and
+- A CV that reflects particularly well on a productive post-MSc or post-PhD period at an Australian institution where individual initiative is evident in the direction of the research and the achievement of goals.

-4. be acknowledged and endorsed by referees for the energetic research effort, enthusiasm for the field and professional / ethical conduct; and
+- Endorsement by referees for energetic research effort, enthusiasm for the field and professional / ethical conduct.

 All criteria should be addressed in the nominations.